Organic vs. Clean vs. Naturally-Derived

 • make them usable on real skin

-Think of it as nature refined — not raw, not artificial, but somewhere in the sweet spot where effectiveness and elegance meet.
+Think of it as nature refined.
+Not raw.
+Not artificial.
+But in the sweet spot where effectiveness and elegance meet.

-Non-GMO simply means the ingredient was not created or altered using genetic engineering.
+Non-GMO simply means an ingredient was not created or altered using genetic engineering.
 That’s it.

 • organic